MAKEUP PRODUCTS (NON-PERMANENT)

 27316

-Although the majority of chemicals in cosmetic products present very little or zero threat, some are associated to severe medical problems, such as cancer, reproductive and neurological harm, and developmental delays.
-Chemicals in cosmetics can enter your body through inhalation, ingestion, and the skin, and pose the same dangers as food chemicals, per this site.
+Though many chemicals in cosmetics present slight or no threat, some are linked to severe health issues, including cancer, and neurological harm.
+Chemicals in cosmetics gain entry to your body through internal use, the skin, and inhalation, and pose the same problems as food chemicals, per this site.

-Contaminants and chemicals linked to cancer are found in food and various other common items.
-Still, no group of consumer items is accountable to less government management than cosmetics, including STUDIO MAQUILLAGE / MAKEUP STUDIO.
-While most of the contaminants and chemicals in cosmetics and personal care products very likely present little risk, subjection to some has been linked to worrying health issues, such as cancer.
+Chemicals associated with cancer can be found in water, food, and various other everyday products.
+Yet, no area of consumer products is subject to less government oversight than cosmetics, including STUDIO MAQUILLAGE / MAKEUP STUDIO.
+Though most of the chemicals and contaminants in cosmetics and personal care products likely pose very little risk, exposure to some is associated with worrying health conditions, including cancer.